cmpi66/dotfiles/README.md

 ## What I use

 I use Dwm, fish shell, neovim and most of suckless' tools.
 Dwm might be the easiest window manager to configure, you don't need to know any C at all.
 They're a few videos on youtube on how to patch it, and once you're  done you never have to tweak it again.
+There's  a `patches` directory with a list of all the patches.

 The zsh config I took from [Chris the machine](https://github.com/ChristianChiarulli)